isaaclyman/pooty/README.md

-# Pooty Time v0.0 (incomplete)
+# Pooty v0.0 (incomplete)
 (Known in more formal contexts as Athlete.js)

-## What is Pooty Time?
+## What is Pooty?

-Pooty Time is a dead simple VMC framework for Javascript.
+Pooty is a dead simple VMC framework for Javascript.

+The **sole purpose** of Pooty is to make it easy for you to describe interactions between your HTML, your Javascript and your API in a sensible, modular, extensible, readable, and somewhat impolite way.

 V = View.
 Stoic, reusable HTML and nothing else.
 Unpolluted with logic, curly braces, mixed directives, and other code smells.